apache/druid/docs/design/overlord.md

 ## Blacklisted workers

-If a MiddleManager has task failures above a threshold, the Overlord will blacklist these MiddleManagers.
-No more than 20% of the MiddleManagers can be blacklisted.
-Blacklisted MiddleManagers will be periodically whitelisted.
+If a Middle Manager has task failures above a threshold, the Overlord will blacklist these Middle Managers.
+No more than 20% of the Middle Managers can be blacklisted.
+Blacklisted Middle Managers will be periodically whitelisted.

 The following variables can be used to set the threshold and blacklist timeouts.